gophercoders/website/content/what-is-programming.md

 level of detail looking only at the most important parts of the problem.
 This is called _abstraction_.
 It is a new way to think about the world.

-Computational thinking, combines ideas from mathematics and logic, to form an algorithm.
+Computational thinking, combines ideas from mathematics and logic, to form an __algorithm__.
 An algorithm is a list of precise steps that must be followed in sequence to solve a problem.

 Computer programmers do this all the time.
 You might one day become a computer